chandlerkincaid/b-FactorNormalizer/README.md

 If you do not have these modules they can be installed via "pip install" or "conda install" for Anaconda users.
 Please see their respective documentation for details.

 You can now also get a raw csv output for the atoms by adding -w to your command.

+You can now also normalize per chain with -c and normalize per residue range(experimental) with -r int int